Artur Dziambor

 Artur Erwin Dziambor (born 27 January 1982 in Gdynia) is a Polish politician and teacher.
 He has been a vice-chairman of KORWiN and a deputy in the Sejm since 2019.

 In 2019, he was elected to Sejm, starting from the Confederation Freedom and Independence list in the Słupsk constituency.
 He was a candidate in the 2019–20 Confederation presidential primary.

 He is 1.96 m tall (6 ft 5 in).

 In 2022, he was one of the 3 deputies of the Confederation Liberty and Independence who left the KORWiN coalition due to Korwin-Mikke's stance on Russia.
 Their new party is called Wolnościowcy (Libertarians).

+In 2023 Dziambor joined PSL and was a candidate of the Third Way coalition for the Sejm in the 2023 Polish parliamentary election, representing the Gdynia district, he did not get elected.

+In 2024 he again was a Candidate of the Third Way coalition in the 2024 European Parliament election in Poland.
+He again failed to be elected.